 Government agencies are committed to openness and transparency in the provision of public services to New Zealanders.
 The OIA gives New Zealanders the right to access information and is important for ensuring government is open and transparent.

-This is why the State Services Commission publishes Official Information Act (OIA) statistics covering 111 different government agencies every six months.
+This is why the State Services Commission publishes Official Information Act (OIA) statistics covering Crown entities and government departments subject to the OIA every six months.
 The Commission is working with the Office of the Ombudsman and government agencies to make more information publicly available and improve compliance with the OIA.

 The Commission and the Office of the Ombudsman have published information on different aspects of compliance with the OIA.

 The Commission has published the fourth set of OIA statistics covering 112 different government agencies who are subject to the Act.

 This fourth set of statistics captures five elements:

 - the number of requests completed from 1 January to 30 June 2018

 - the number and proportion of these requests where legislative timeliness requirements were met